Table of Contents Contents

 Amounts You Can Receive from CPP

 In order to receive full CPP benefits, you have to contribute the maximum amount every year for a minimum of 40 years.
-This amount is referred to as the Yearly Maximum Pensionable Earnings.
-This amount is different every year, but for 2024, the amount is $68,500.
+This amount is referred to as the Yearly Maximum Pensionable Earnings and affects your contribution rate.
+This amount is different every year, but for 2025, the amount is $71,300.
 If you're unsure if you’ll receive the full amount, you can log into your My Service Canada Account, and you’ll be able to see an estimate of what your payment will be.

 Other CPP Benefits